21f3002975/21f3002975.github.io/index.md

   <li><strong>No item is reused</strong> (no replacement)</li>
 </ul>

-…we start with the total number of ordered selections (as in permutations), which is:
+We start with the total number of ordered selections (as in permutations), which is:

 $$
 \frac{n!}{(n - k)!}